 Mentees are asked to initiate a Mentor-Mentee Agreement Form on PD@ISU, which will send a link to the mentor for them to electronically sign the form.
 This form outlines the mentor-mentee’s responsibilities to one another.
 The purpose of this document is to serve as a tool for establishing a good working relationship.
 This form can be revisited and altered by mentors and mentees throughout the mentoring experience.

-At the end of each semester of participation mentees are asked to submit written feedback to PFF concerning the mentoring process.
-At the end of second and subsequent semesters, faculty mentors are asked to submit written feedback to mentees on their preparation for faculty careers (usually in the form of comments and critiques on job application materials).
+At the end of each semester of participation, mentees are asked to submit written feedback to PFF concerning the mentoring process.
+At the end of the second and subsequent semesters, faculty mentors are asked to submit written feedback to mentees on their preparation for faculty careers (usually in the form of comments and critiques on job application materials).
 Mentors are encouraged to provide PFF with a copy of the feedback provided to student mentees.

 Building the Mentor-Mentee Relationship

 Each mentor-mentee pairing is a unique professional relationship.
 Scheduling regular meetings and identifying mutual areas of interest are essential to develop a positive and beneficial relationship.
 The list of conversation starters and activities below are designed to support the mentoring relationship.

 It is important to schedule the first mentoring meeting early in the semester in order to accommodate the requirement for two meetings per month.